 But Clara endured further tragedies with her adult children.
 She was forced to commit her eldest son, Ludwig to an asylum for life.
 Felix and Julie died of tuberculosis in the 1870s, and Ferdinand died a decade later of a morphine addiction, begun from injuries he sustained as a soldier in the Franco-Prussian War.

 Throughout these difficult years, Johannes remained a source of constant support.
-When Ferdinand’s six children fell under Clara’s financial care, Johannes sent a sizeable sum to invest in their future.
+When Ferdinand’s six children fell under sixty-nine year old Clara’s financial care, Johannes, now rich with his success, gifted her a sizeable sum to invest in their future.

 But Clara’s daughters, Marie, Elise, and Eugenie all became renowned piano teachers in their own right.
 Clara gave lessons to countless students throughout her career and joined the faculty of the Frankfort conservatory for the last two decades of her life.
 Her influence on piano pedagogy and students who went on to have successful careers is incalculable.

-Even though Johannes and Clara never lived in the same city again after 1856, they spent half their summers together, performed dozens of concerts together, and visited each other multiple times a years.
+Even though Johannes and Clara never lived in the same city again after 1856, they spent half their summers together, performed countless concerts together, and visited each other multiple times a years.
 Though Clara always insisted they were friends, she endured salacious slander over the nature of their close relationship.
-(Rumors that she was unfaithful to her husband during his hospitalization still chase her today.)
+(Rumors that she was unfaithful to her husband during his hospitalization still chase her today, though are MOST likely very untrue.)
 Johannes and Clara exchanged volumes of letters up until her death, and she would forever be the inspiration, motivation, and most ardent consumer of his compositions.
 Throughout his life, Johannes mailed first drafts of all his work to her for her approval before sending them to the publishers.

-In her last years, Clara’s hearing slowly deteriorated so she could no longer listen to orchestras, and her hands developed bad arthritis so playing piano became difficult.
-But still Johannes would visit her, writing her slow piano pieces she could play and hear.
+In her last years, Clara’s hearing slowly deteriorated so orchestras were painful to hear, and her hands developed bad arthritis so playing piano became difficult.
+But still Johannes would visit her and wrote many of his intermezzos for her to play and hear.

 In 1896, Clara died from a stroke at the age of 76 with Marie and Eugenie by her side.